adrian-cancio/NvChad-custom/README.md

 ```

 ## Coming soon
-In deep explain of all modifications.
+In deep explaining of all modifications.